USB Software Interface

 Starting with enDAQ Lab version 1.9, recording can be triggered in software through the Configure Device screen (Device->Configure Device, or Ctrl+D).
 The file-based interface remains for compatibility.

-Starting in 2018 with firmware revision 17, the enDAQ recorder has a COMMAND file that can be used to communicate directly to the processor via a local PC.
+Starting in 2018 with firmware revision 17, the enDAQ sensor has a COMMAND file that can be used to communicate directly to the processor via a local PC.
 This file is located in the SYSTEM/DEV/ folder as shown.

 Open the file in a text editor such as Notepad++.
 The file initially contains some binary data which the text editor will not be able to parse.